merenlab/merenlab.org/data/refining-espinoza-mags/index.md

 [![GN02_MAG_IV_B_initial](images/GN02_MAG_IV_B_initial.png)](images/GN02_MAG_IV_B_initial.png){:.center-img .width-60}

+{:.notice}
+If this is the first time you are seeing an anvi'o interactive interface, we have a separate tutorial [here](/tutorials/interactive-interface/) that describes visualization capabilites of anvi'o intearctive interface that may help you orient yourself a little.
+In addition to that, [here](/tutorials/infant-gut/) we have an extensive tutorial on metagenomic binning that may help you get familiar with some of the anvi'o vocabulary.

+Briefly, every layer in this display is one of the metagenomes, and each item shown here is one of the contigs in this MAG.
+Data points by default show the mean coverage of a given contig in a given metagenome, but that view can be changed to [other things]({% post_url 2017-05-08-anvio-views %}).

-We have many metagenomes, and so the tree in the middle appears too small, so the first thing we will do is make it bigger.
+There are 88 metagenomes in Espinoza et al. study, hence there are 88 layers in theis display.
+Because we have many metagenomes, the dendrogram in the middle appears too small to make accurate selections of branches.
+So the first thing we will do is make it bigger.
 First click on the "Show Additional Settings" button:

 [![additional_settings](images/additional_settings.png)](images/additional_settings.png){:.center-img .width-60}